algolia/docsearch/docs/src/what-is-docsearch.md

 ## Why?

-We have created DocSearch because we used to scratch our own itch.
+We have created DocSearch because we are scratching our own itch.
 As developers, we spent a lot of time reading documentation, and it can be hard to find relevant information in large documentations.
 We're not blaming anyone here; building a good search is a challenge.